 The S{eq} concept presents a significant difference in the application of stationary limits for control of moving vehicle noise emissions than was previously recommended by the MIC and others; that of specifying 0.E.M. stationary test values and regulating to those exact values.
-Such a policy was unnecessarily complex in its application due to the variability in noise emissions for various model motorcycles - though all may be produced under a given certification limit [say SAE J331 < 83 dB].
-The S{eq} approach controls aftersale noise levels in a consistent manner in that all of a given model year's production is subsequently regulated at the same level.
+Such a policy was unnecessarily complex in its application due to the variability in noise emissions for various model motorcycles - though all may be produced under a given certification limit (say, SAE J331 < 83 dB).
+The Seq approach would control aftersale noise levels in a consistent manner in that all of a given model year's production would be subsequently regulated at the same level.

-Application of the S{eq} approach would necessarily be on a nationwide basis with, say NANCO acting as clearinghouse for industry-supplied S{eq} data for each model year's production.
-Local enforcement then, would involve measurement of stationary sound levels at 1/2 rated engine speed with both engine test speed and S{eq} compliance levels as specified by the manufacturer.
-This data would be either cataloged or presented on labels permanently affixed to each new model motorcycle.
-Such an approach provides additional flexibility to aftermarket suppliers while still maintaining motorcycles at or below their original legal new product noise level.
+Application of the S{eq} approach would necessarily be on a nationwide basis with, say NANCO, acting as clearinghouse for industry-supplied S{eq} data for each model year's production.
+Local enforcement then, would involve measurement of stationary sound level at 1/2 rated engine speed with both engine test speed and S{eq} compliance levels as specified by the manufacturer.
+This data would be either catalogued or presented on labels permanently affixed to each new model motorcycle.
+Such an approach would also provide additional flexibility to aftermarket suppliers while still maintaining motorcycles at or below their original legal new product noise level.